 Making homemade chicken soup from scratch is easy.
 Place the ingredients in a pot, bring to a boil, then simmer.
 The longer you simmer, the richer the soup.

 Once you’ve made homemade chicken soup from scratch, you will NOT go back to canned chicken soup.
 There’s simply no comparison.

 Is homemade chicken soup really healthy?

 Known as the “Jewish Penicillin,” it turns out that there IS something truly healthy and healing about homemade chicken soup.
-Apparently, homemade chicken soup has anti-inflammatory effects.
+Apparently, it has proven health benefits.

 So if the mediocre taste of the canned stuff was not enough to put you off it, consider that the canned stuff probably IS inflammatory.

 No!
 It’s so easy to make homemade chicken soup from scratch.
 You literally dump a few ingredients in a large stockpot, then pretty much leave them alone for three hours.